kalniei/wl-docs/docs/admin/user-accounts.md

 Note - in Store we keep `parentUserId" ${adminId}` and  in Local Storage - `impersonate: ${adminEmail}`.

-It allowes us to go back to admin (same actions as impersonate - just use id in Store)
+It allows us to go back to admin (same actions as impersonate - just use id in Store)

 ### Edit Account

-On Edit Account the modal with accountn profile info is being opened.
+On Edit Account the modal with account profile info is being opened.

 Api for getting full User Object: